 In addition to road biking, commuting, and recreational riding, San Diego also has options for mountain biking.
 One of the best places for mountain biking is Mission Trails Regional Park.
 There are several trails within the almost 6,000 acres of park which can be linked together for a longer ride if desired.
 If not, the more difficult and technical—albeit shorter—trails are on the Western side of the park.
 Though you’re only a few miles from the notorious commercial Mission Valley district, you’ll feel like you’ve been transported into the heart of the desert.

-One of the most scenic bike rides you can take in San Diego, cycling along Silver Strand will provide both beach and bay views in one of the quietest areas of the city on well-maintained roads.
-Enjoy the 12-mile ride alongside one of San Diego’s busiest recreation hubs with sailing, kayaking, and stand-up paddleboarding on the bay side of the strand, and surfing and kite boarding on the ocean side.
+Silver Strand is one of the most scenic bike rides you can take in San Diego, providing both beach and bay views in one of the quietest areas of the city on well-maintained roads.
+Enjoy the 13-mile ride alongside one of San Diego’s busiest recreation hubs with sailing, kayaking, and stand-up paddleboarding on the bay side of the strand, and surfing and kite boarding on the ocean side.
 Silver Strand offers some interesting logistics for cyclists, but we’re here to help: you can either bring your bike by car/rack, or complete a 40+ mile out-and-back loop from Chula Vista for an added challenge.
 OR there’s a third and arguably more fun option — taking the Coronado Ferry from Downtown SD!
 Check here for rates and times.

 On the other side of Mission Beach, parallel to the PB Boardwalk, a trail shoots along Mission/Sail Bay.
 If you’re with a friend or a small group, this path is roomier than the PB Boardwalk and offers the calming, scenic views of Mission Bay and the San Diego skyline near Crown Point.
 Pack a backpack with snacks because with plenty of restrooms, water fountains, playgrounds, benches, and tables along the way, Mission Bay is great place to bike and stop for a picnic.
 Or a pick-up volleyball game.
 Or both!